Roodaka/Roodaka/README.md

 - Swift (training!).
 - Python - TensorFlow & Flask (for some small PoC's).
 - Visual Basic (not working on it anymore).

-### Now learning about
-- 🐳 CI/CD with GitHub Actions
-- 🏬 Multi-tenancy over NestJS and Angular
-- ⛷ Load balancing, proxying and more with NGINX
-- 🤖 Chatbots!
-I love to create small bots in order to help in everyday tasks
-- 📟 I'm currently researching about Arduino, but in very early stages